Ownership and Borrowing

 let _s3 = s2.clone();

-// `clone` deeply copies the heap data of the `String`, not just
+// `clone` deeply copies the heap data of the `String`,

-// the stack data
+// not just the stack data

 }

-If a type implements the Copy trait (stack-only, fixed-size values, like integers, floats, and tuples thereof), variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.
+If a type implements the std::marker::Copy⮳ trait (stack-only, fixed-size values, like integers, floats, and tuples thereof), variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.

 fn main() {